ihhub/penguinV/examples/raspicam/README.md

 	sudo make install
 	sudo ldconfig
 	```
-	+ Run raspicam_test to check the compilation is ok
+	+ Run raspicam_test to check if the compilation is ok
 ### Compiling example with g++
 In this directory you need to type/paste this text in terminal:
 	```bash